web3/web3.js/docs/web3.rst

     Web3.utils
     web3.utils

-Utility functions are also exposes on the ``Web3`` class object directly.
+Utility functions are also exposed on the ``Web3`` class object directly.

 See :ref:`web3.utils <utils>` for more.